Irish Political Jokes at The Irish Gift House

 Murphy, the politician, was sitting at his campaign headquarters when the phone rang.
 He listened intently, and after a moment his face brightened.
 When he hung up, he immediately phoned his mother to tell her the good news.
 "Ma," he shouted, "the results are in.
 I won the election!"
 "Honestly!"
 Said his mother.
 Murphy's smiled faded.
 "Aw, ma, why bring that up at a time like this?"

 Little Mary Flynn asked her father, "Daddy?
 Do all Fairy Tales begin with Once Upon A Time?"
-And he replied, "No, many a Fairy Tales that begin with 'If Elected I promise...'"
+He replied, "No, many a Fairy Tale begins with 'If I'm elected I promise...'"

 Murphy and Sullivan, two opposing political candidates, were sharing a rare moment together.
 Candidate Murphy said, "I never pass up a chance to promote my campaign.
 For example, whenever I take a cab, I give the driver a sizable tip and say, 'Vote for Murphy.'"
 Sullivan said, "I have a better scheme, and it doesn't cost me a nickel.
 I don't give the driver any tip at all, I criticize his driving ability and as I leave the cab, I also say, 'Vote for Murphy.'"